webeweb/core-bundle/README.md

 Core bundle for Symfony 2 and more.

 `core-bundle` provides some useful classes to build another bundles.
+We use it into all our bundles and Symfony applications.

 Includes: